gsidhu/html-calendar.js/README.md

 ```
 1. Add the script to your webpage.
 2. Create a `div` element with the `html-calendar` class and give it an ID in the **YYYY-MM** format.
-3. Run the `autoAddCalendarToDOM()` function and a calendar will automatically be added to the
+3. Run the `autoAddCalendarToDOM()` function and a calendar will automatically be added to the div

 ## How to add colour
 Each `td` element in the generated calendar table has the date in YYYY-MM-DD format as a class.
 Using this the built-in `colorDates` function is able to add colour to specific dates.